dentarg/auth0-blog/_posts/2018-01-22-building-a-blog-with-gatsbyjs.markdown

 ![Paginated Gatsby page 2 fixed](https://cdn.auth0.com/blog/gatsby-blog/gatsby-paginated-page-2-fixed.png)

 ## Gatsby and Auth0

 When you have a blog, you'll probably have readers (you hope) and you'll also want to let them know when you create a new post.

-For this we're going to use [Auth0](https://auth0.com) to identify our users so they can turn email notifications on and off.
-This will show how Auth0 can store [metadata](https://auth0.com/docs/metadata) on users that isn't otherwise provided by your identity providers.
+For this we're going to use [Auth0](https://auth0.com) to identify our users.

 We're also going to be following the [Auth0 React Quickstart](https://auth0.com/docs/quickstart/spa/react) to get set up with Auth0 authentication on our new application.
 If you're confident with React you could skip straight to the quickstart or get the code you need from the [Auth0 React samples repository](https://github.com/auth0-samples/auth0-react-samples/tree/embedded-login).

 The [Auth0 login page](https://auth0.com/docs/hosted-pages/login) is the easiest way to set up authentication in your application.

-When a user logs in, Auth0 returns three items:
-- `access_token`: to learn more, see the [access token documentation](https://auth0.com/docs/tokens/access-token)
-- `id_token`: to learn more, see the [ID token documentation](https://auth0.com/docs/tokens/id-token)
-- `expires_in`: the number of seconds before the access token expires

-You can use these items in your application to set up and manage authentication.

 ### Sign Up for Auth0